cyverse-archive/DE/services/api/endpoints/notifications.md

 Secured Endpoint: GET /secured/notifications/messages

 This endpoint is primarily a passthrough endpoint to the notification agent's `/messages` endpoint, but it does make calls into the apps service in order to add the app description to job status update notifications.

 Notifications in the DE are used to inform users when some event (for example a job status change or the completion of a file upload) has occurred.
 This service provides a way for the DE to retrieve notifications that the user may or may not have seen before.
-This service accepts five different query-string parameters (in addition to the `proxyToken` parameter, which is required for all secured services):
+This service accepts five different query-string parameters:

 <table>
     <thead>